Dre Campbell Farm

 Eliminating snakes’ food sources will go a long way toward discouraging them from hanging around.

-Keep your garden free of pests like rodents and insects, as these are the primary food sources for snakes.
+Keep your garden free of pests such as rodents and insects, as they are the primary prey of snakes.
 They also go after frogs and slugs.

 6. Vinegar

-All you need to do is mix white vinegar with water in a 1:1 ratio.
+To give it a try, mix white vinegar with water in a 1:1 ratio to make a natural snake repellent.
 Next, spray it in the required areas.
-The scent acts as a deterrent.

 7. Natural Predators

-One common predator of snakes is the owl.
-Owls are nocturnal birds and rely heavily on their sense of sight to hunt their prey [1].
-They can see very well in the dark and spot a snake from a great distance.
+One common predator of snakes is the owl [1].
+Owls are nocturnal birds and rely heavily on their sense of sight to hunt their prey.

 8. Essential Oils

-Use any of them to make this snake-repellent spray.
+Use any of them to make a homemade snake repellent spray.
 Add 15 drops of essential oil to a spray bottle filled with water.
 Next, spray the mixture around your problem areas.

 Remember that while essential oils are a great option, they may not work for every type of snake.
 You might also have to experiment with other methods to repel snakes naturally.